-While Arkansas is a small captive domicile with nine captives at the end of 2019, it has enjoyed significant growth in recent years, with state regulators and others expecting that growth to continue.
+While Arkansas is a small captive domicile with 12 captives at the end of 2020, it has enjoyed significant growth in recent years, with state regulators and others expecting that growth to continue.

 That optimism is based on several factors, including an attractive captive statute.

 For example, the maximum annual premium tax is capped at $100,000, while the minimum capital and surplus requirement for single-parent captives is just $250,000.

 "This is a low-cost, easy-to-do-business state," said former Arkansas Insurance Commissioner Allen Kerr in Little Rock.